 The exact parameters of SysEx messages can also be easily read out using a software like MIDI Monitor.

-The TX81Z's sound program consists of only two SysEx blocks that live together in a simple text file.
-The first block (*ACED = additional voice parameters of the TX81Z) is shorter, the second (*VCED = voice parameters of the TX81Z compatible with DX21/27/100) is longer.
-The beginning of a SysEx block can (always) be recognized by the 240 (in Hex F0), the end of a SysEx message is always 247 (Hex F7).
-In the enlarged view of the picture I have inserted a red line to make it easier to recognize.
+The TX81Z sound program consists of two SysEx blocks which can live together in a simple text file.
+The first block (*ACED = additional voice parameters of the TX81Z) is a shorter one, the second (*VCED = voice parameters of the TX81Z compatible with DX21/27/100) is somewhat longer.
+So here the beginning of a SysEx block can (always) be recognized by 240 (in Hex F0), the end will always be 247 (Hex F7).
+In the enlarged view of the image I have inserted a red line to make it quicker recognizeable.

 Step Menus: the Curse of the 80s